Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 # Troubleshooting
 ### Error when deploying ARM Template
 We've seen issues with different subscription types: MSDN, AIRS, etc... not being able to deploy certain resources to certain regions.
 We've found that deploying to East US works consistently.
 If you have a deployment error, try deploying to East US.
-The resources inherit they're deployment region from the Resource Group location.
+The resources inherit their deployment region from the Resource Group location.

 ### No data appears from the Camera / AI DevKit
 1. Reboot the camera.
 Instructions [Here](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Reboot/)